tomjridge/kv-hash/Documentation.md

 This supplements the documentation in the code itself.

-Kv-hash is a library to implement a key-value store.
+Kv-hash is a library which implements a key-value store.
 Keys and values can be arbitrary strings.

 For the individual components -- buckets and partitions -- we work with the int hash of a given key (so, an int key corresponding to some actual string key) and an int value (the offset of the string value in some "values file").